-In the 2017-18 academic year, the Department of History and Political Science faculty and students again were one of the most active and engaged academic units at Millikin University.
-Among the myriad of activities that the department sponsored, we welcomed speakers such as Congressman Rodney Davis, who spoke on human trafficking at the invitation of Dr. Laura Dean, and two former congressmen joined us for the biennial Congress to Campus event.
-The department sponsored student presentations at regional conferences and at our own Celebration of Scholarship, and also participated in the Model Illinois Government and the Model United Nations programs.
-Professor Kovalcik also led students on a tour of Holocaust sites in Europe, a popular biennial department offering.
+In the 2018-19 academic year, the Department of History and Political Science faculty and students again were one of the most active and engaged academic units at Millikin University.
+The department sponsored a myriad of activities, including a campus visit and speech by former governor Jim Edgar and a debate between candidates for the local congressional seat.
+The department sponsored student presentations at regional conferences and at our own Celebration of Scholarship and also participated in the Model Illinois Government and the Model United Nations programs.
 Hence, we have fulfilled our promise to offer unique opportunities to add value to History, Political Science, and Social Science Education majors.
 Specifically, with regard to the latter, a combined program meets accreditation requirements of both the ISBE and the NCSS.
 It also enables the department to offer a content endorsement in political science/government, and our research suggests that more Illinois high schools are advertising for teachers with the government endorsement than any other social science field.
-Thanks to our partnership with the Department of Education and Professor Christie Magoulias, the department now offers a content endorsement that will help our Social Science Education majors secure jobs after graduation and also attract prospective students to our program.
+Thanks to our partnership with the Department of Education, the department now offers a content endorsement that will help our Social Science Education majors secure jobs after graduation and also attract prospective students to our program.
 Our graduating seniors secured jobs or graduate school admission, a tribute to our program and its ability to place students after graduation.